-A legal, financial, technical and commercial review of these transactions is subsequently presented to an ad hoc committee comprising of the Chief Executive Officer, the Chief Financial Officer, the Group Managing Director of Development (for property development and re-development), the Chief Operating Officer (for retail operations) and the relevant Regional Managing Director and regional Investment teams.
-This committee approves the value creation strategy, the assumptions made and the offer price, subject to a more in-depth audit (data room) and final approval in compliance with the Group's authorisation rules.
+A legal, financial, technical and commercial review of these transactions is subsequently presented to an ad hoc committee comprising of the Chief Executive Officer, the Chief Financial Officer, the Chief Operating Officer, the Chief Development Officer (for property development and re-development) and the relevant Regional Managing Director and regional Investment teams.
+This committee approves the value creation strategy, the assumptions made and the offer price, subject to a more in-depth audit (data room) and final approval in compliance with the Group's authorization rules.
 Various financial models (e.g. discounted cash flows, peer comparisons) are being used and provide the basis for the committee's assessment.